walfie/vtubestudio-cli/README.md

 # vtubestudio-cli (`vts`)

-CLI tool for sending one-off requests to the [VTube Studio API].
+CLI program for sending one-off requests to the [VTube Studio API].
 It connects to the websocket, authenticates, performs one or two other requests, and then disconnects and exits.

 The primary use case is to do infrequent actions such as triggering hotkeys or